Teseife/Super-Simple-Programs-/README.md

 - **Llama_Pop_Growth:** This program calculates the number of years it would take to reach a specified population of llamas.
 The program uses a simple formula that takes into account the number of llamas born and passed in a given year.

+- **ShiftCypher:** This program encrypts a given text using a formula that shifts letters and outputs the encrypted text.
+The user inputs a shift key, which is an integer that represents the number of positions each letter should be shifted.
+The program will then prompt the user to enter the plaintext message to be encrypted.
+Once the user enters the plaintext, the program will output the ciphertext message.

-- **encrypt_text:** This program encrypts a given text using a simple substitution cipher.
+- **SubstitutionCipher:** This program encrypts a given text using a simple substitution cipher.
 The user can provide a key that defines the mapping between plaintext characters and ciphertext characters.

-- **decrypt_text:** This program decrypts a given ciphertext using a simple substitution cipher.
-The user must provide the same key that was used to encrypt the plaintext.

 - **count_words:** This program counts the number of words in a given text.
 A word is defined as a sequence of characters separated by whitespace.